aiven/devportal/docs/products/kafka/howto/tiered-storage-overview-page.rst

 Explore the specifics of your storage usage and configurations:

-- **Remote storage usage by topics**: Take a deep dive into how much tiered storage is used per topic.
+- **Remote storage usage by topics**: Analyze how much tiered storage each topic uses.
 - **Filter by topic**: Narrow down your view to specific topics for focused insights.